cdbowe/devcontainer-init/README.md

 ### Bind Mounts

-Each root-level file and directory gets its own bind mount entry in `devcontainer.json`.
-This gives you explicit control over what's shared between host and container, and makes it possible to add a `sync` command later that can detect drift between the two.
+The default VS Code workspace mount is disabled (`"workspaceMount": ""`).
+Instead, each root-level file and directory gets its own explicit bind mount entry in `devcontainer.json`, along with the `.devcontainer/` folder itself.
+This gives you precise control over what's shared between host and container, and makes it possible to add a `sync` command later that can detect drift between the two.

+**Only explicitly mounted files and folders will be visible inside the container.** If you add new files or directories to your project after running `devcontainer-init`, you'll need to add corresponding mount entries to `devcontainer.json` (or re-run the tool with `--force`) for them to appear in the container.

 Directories in the exclude list (`node_modules`, `.git`, `bin`, `obj`, etc.) are automatically omitted from mounts.